I promise you won’t regret it! But first, a little backstory:

 – Ferry to Bainbridge Island: I’ve heard Bainbridge Island itself isn’t really that exciting, but the views on the way are supposed to be breathtaking

 – The roof of The Mediterranean Hotel: Yes, that is the hotel we stayed in.
 But we were so busy running around that we totally forgot to take advantage of it!
 We went up briefly on New Years’ Eve to check out the view of the Space Needle before the fireworks, but it was honestly kind of small and crowded so we didn’t stay very long.
 I’d love to enjoy breakfast up there in the morning, or wind down with a glass (or 5) of wine at the end of the day.
-And apparently you can go up and check it out even if you’re not staying there…I was obsessed with Seattle.
+And apparently you can go up and check it out even if you’re not staying there…I was obsessed with Seattle, and had so much fun spending New Year’s Eve in Seattle.
 It felt like a really clean, less in-your-face-busy San Francisco?
 And I loved having access to nature so close by.

 We got really lucky with the weather (sunny and warm-ish the whole time we were there!), but I feel like I could totally live there.
 I’m not a huge city person, but I can’t wait to go back!